lucaslarrubia/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+---The biggest difference between .forEach and .map is that .map returns a new array and .forEach loops over the existing array.

 2. What is the difference between a function and a method?

+---the difference between a function and a method is that a function is a block of code designed to perform a particular task, and a method is a way to access the data inside that function

 3. What is closure?

+---closure is how a function can access defined variables depending on the scope

 4. Describe the four rules of the 'this' keyword.

+---the 4 rules of the ‘this’ keyword are as such:
+* When in the global scope, the value of “this” will be the window/console Object which is essentially JavaScript.
+* Implicit binding is the most common application of the ‘this’ keyword.
+‘This’ refers to the object called before the dot in a function.
+* New binding is essentially creating a new object inside of a constructor function.
+* Explicit binding is using methods such as .call or .apply

 5. Why do we need super() in an extended class?

+---we need super() in an extended class because it passes any new attributes back up to the constructor of the parent object

 ## Project Set up